-Without uni-directional tires (with a spare tire of different wheel type from the installed tires)
+With a spare tire of different wheel type from the installed tires

-To equalize the wear and help extend tire life, Toyota recommends that you rotate your tires according to the maintenance schedule.
+To equalize tire wear and help extend tire life, Toyota recommends that you rotate your tires according to the maintenance schedule.
 (For scheduled maintenance information, please refer to the "Scheduled Maintenance Guide" or "Owner's Manual Supplement".)
 However, the most appropriate timing for tire rotation may vary according to your driving habits and road surface conditions.

-See "If you have a flat tire" in Section 4 for tire change procedure.
+See "If you have a flat tire" on page 189 in Section 4 for tire change procedure.